-Edit a Frontend Menu
+Edit a Storefront Menu

 Menu items on the same level of hierarchy may be visually separated by a divider that looks like a horizontal line and helps you logically organize menu items.
 However, some menus do not support displaying dividers (on a particular level in the tree, or in general).